free things to do in New York City

 Poetry Reading | Poetry Workshop

 No experience necessary.
 Just bring your love of poetry and your favorite writing implement.
-Bill Zavatsky is an American poet, journalist, jazz pianist, and translator.
+Bill Zavatsky more is an American poet, journalist, jazz pianist, and translator.
 He is the author of three collections of poetry: Where X Marks the Spot (2006), For Steve Royal and Other Poems (1985), and Theories of Rain and Other Poems (1975).
 Zavatsky has received numerous honors and awards for his work, including fellowships from the New York State Council on the Arts, the National Endowment for the Arts, the Guggenheim Foundation, and the MacDowell Colony.
 He was named MacDowell Poet for 2007–2008.
-Zavatsky translated poems by André Breton with Zack Rogow; that volume, Earthlight (1993), won the PEN/Book-of-the-Month Translation Prize.
+Zavatsky translated poems by André Breton with Zack Rogow; that volume, Earthlight (1993), won the PEN/Book-of-the-Month Translation Prize. less

 New York City, NY; NYC